kevinolega/callcentertrainingtips/start.md

 ## Very FEW People WILL TELL YOU What is WRONG With You

-People are polite and will just point you away but this is the truth.
+Filipinos are polite and will just point you away but this is the truth.

 Kanto-Speak, jejemon and just bad English turn people off.